-Website www.saa.gov.uk/central
+For more information, visit our website at: www.saa.gov.uk/dab-vjb

 How long do I have to make a complaint?

 - 11. Normally, you must make your complaint within six months of: - the event you want to complain about; or - finding out that you have a reason to complain. - 12.
 In exceptional circumstances, we may be able to accept a complaint after the time limit.
 If you feel that the time limit should not apply to your complaint, please tell us why.